RCOSDP/weko/docs/community/governance.rst

 Decision making
 ---------------
-We strive to take decisions openly and by consensus, though ultimately CERN represented by the Invenio product manager has the final say on all decisions in the project.
-In particular this means that there is no formal voting procedure for Invenio.
+We strive to take decisions openly and by consensus, though ultimately National Institute of Informatics represented by the WEKO3 product manager has the final say on all decisions in the project.
+In particular this means that there is no formal voting procedure for WEKO3.

 **Leaders drive decision making**

-The Invenio product manager, architects, coordinators and maintainers as the leaders of the project are responsible for driving decision making in their respective domains.
+The WEKO3 product manager, architects, coordinators and maintainers as the leaders of the project are responsible for driving decision making in their respective domains.